 You may also take day tours outside Trinidad, and test cigars, sugar cane drinks, and the local rum as well.

-The two best areas that are made for chillaxing in a paradisiacal environment are Varadero, and Cayo Coco, or the Cuban Keys.
+The two best areas that are made for chillaxing in a paradisiacal environment are Varadero, and the various Cuban Keys.

 Here you can lounge for a few days or a week in an all-inclusive resort and really go all-in on the pampering experience if you want!